BarryMode/Profile/README.md

 ### Install Dotfiles

-Run the following script to install my dotfiles.
+Run the following script to install my [`dotfiles`](https://github.com/BarryMode/mac-prime/tree/master/dotfiles).
 This will create symlinks in your `$HOME` folder for each of the dotfiles.
 As you add or remove files, simply rerun this install script to sync your changes.
 Dead links get removed and new links get added.

+Note: Some of the files in [`dotfiles`](https://github.com/BarryMode/mac-prime/tree/master/dotfiles) require [`packages`](https://github.com/BarryMode/mac-prime/tree/master/packages) to be installed first.
+If you don't want to install my [`packages`](https://github.com/BarryMode/mac-prime/tree/master/packages), then you at least need `stow` (ex. `brew install stow`) to successfully install [`dotfiles`](https://github.com/BarryMode/mac-prime/tree/master/dotfiles).

 ```bash
 ~//dotfiles/install.sh